FuzzyNoodle/Fuzzy-Spooder/README.md

 The unit's [mDNS](https://en.wikipedia.org/wiki/Multicast_DNS) hostname is prefixed with "spooder".
 For example, spooderA1, spooderB13, spooderC3, etc...
 The spooder's web page can be accessed simply using "**spooderA1.local**", "**spooderB13.local**", etc. Note that the mDNS hostname is case-insensitive, which means "**SPOODERA1.LOCAL**" works the same.
 If the mDNS isn't availble, IP address can always be used.

+#### Browser File System

+After configuring wifi, the spooder file system can be accessed using a web browser. type for example, http://spooderA1.local/edit in the URL of your browser.
+This function is directly imported from the excellent [FSBrowser example](https://github.com/esp8266/Arduino/tree/master/libraries/ESP8266WebServer/examples/FSBrowser) by Hristo Gochkov.

 ---